mullvad/windows-service-rs/README.md

 ## Implementing windows service

-This section describes the steps to create a windows service, for complete source code take a look at examples folder.
+This section describes the steps of implementing a program that runs as a windows service, for complete source code of such program take a look at examples folder.

 ### Basics